ns102030/Music_Store_Analysis_Using_SQL/README.md

 [chinook.db](https://github.com/ns102030/Music_Store_Analysis_Using_SQL/blob/main/Music%20Store%20Database%20Analysis%20Using%20SQL/chinook.db)

 ## Database diagram:
 We will be using this diagram in order to help visualize the various joins needed to create the queries to answer our questions.
+The highlighted cells represent the primary keys of each table.
+The lines connect the foreign keys of a table to the matching column in the other table.
 <img src="Images/DBD.png" width= "500"/>

 ### Loading in the database: